Skip to main content

 Here are the essential concepts you must grasp in order to answer the question correctly.

-The electron transport chain is a series of protein complexes located in the inner mitochondrial membrane that facilitate the transfer of electrons from electron donors like NADH and FADH2 to electron acceptors.
-This process generates a proton gradient across the membrane, which is essential for ATP production through oxidative phosphorylation.
+The electron transport chain (ETC) is a series of protein complexes located in the inner mitochondrial membrane.
+It facilitates the transfer of electrons from electron donors like NADH and FADH2 to electron acceptors such as oxygen, through redox reactions.
+This process generates a proton gradient across the membrane, which is crucial for ATP synthesis.

 Recommended video: